 Booja Booja Raspberry Ripple

 I loved this ice cream and am still dreaming of it now, almost two weeks after I first tried it.
-It’s organic and is made from just five ingredients – water, cashew nuts, raspberries, agave syrup and vanilla extract.
+It is definitely one of the best vegan ice creams I've ever tried.
+It's organic and is made from just five ingredients - water, cashew nuts, raspberries, agave syrup and vanilla extract.
 This ice cream had a very different texture from the others but my whole family loved it and I felt like it was a healthier option.
 By Booja Booja.

 Swedish Glace Vanilla